OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ### **9.1	Reset Signals**
 <a name="reset_signals"></a>

-The system reset of Intel OFS reference platform is driven by `nPERST` pin, `pcie_reset_status` signal from the PCIe hard IP, the `INIT_DONE` and `nCONFIG` pins of the FPGA, and the locked signal of the SYS IOPLL that provides system clocks to FIM.
+The system reset of OFS reference platform is driven by `nPERST` pin, `pcie_reset_status` signal from the PCIe hard IP, the `INIT_DONE` and `nCONFIG` pins of the FPGA, and the locked signal of the SYS IOPLL that provides system clocks to FIM.

 Upon power-on, the reset module in the FIM holds the FIM in reset until all the reset conditions are de-activated: